akkeris/docs/addons/postgresql.md

 ## Features

-All postgresql plans are maintained and backed up automatically for you.
-In addition, database minor patches are done during maintenance windows.
-There are two primary types of postgres database to choose from, cloud `akkeris-postgresql` or on premises `akkeris-postgresqlonprem`.
-On premises databases should be used if there are compliance concerns such as the database stores sensitive information such as personality identfiable information or data that for legal reasons must remain at a specific location.

-## Cloud Plans
+All postgresql plans are maintained and backed up automatically, to provision a new postgresql instace use the service `akkeris-postgresql`.

 The postgres plans are spread across different tiers: hobby, standard and premium.
 To choose a plan you may want to consider the following: